Printer's mark

-The database Printers' Devices of the Ancient Book Section of the Library of the University of Barcelona, was launched in October 1998.
+The Library of the University of Barcelona launched a database of Printers' Devices in the ancient book section in October 1998.
 The University of Florida libraries also provide digital access to printers' devices and include The University of Chicago devices that have appeared on the cover of their publication The Library Quarterly.

-Printers' devices have been incorporated in American library buildings, as a reflection of the British Arts and Crafts Movement.
+Printers' devices have been incorporated in American library buildings, reflecting the British Arts and Crafts Movement.

-From 1931-2012 Library Quarterly featured 328 printer's marks with an article on the history of each mark.
+From 1931 to 2012, Library Quarterly featured 328 printers' marks with an article on the history of each mark.